Irina-Golubitsky/My-Note-Taker/README.md

 ## Installation
-This app is already deployed on heroku, but if you want to install it locally don't forget
+This app is already deployed on heroku https://young-tor-62851.herokuapp.com/, but if you want to install it locally don't forget
    ```
     npm init
     npm install express